 What will happen next?

-9. If we are unable to resolve your complaint within eight weeks after you have brought it to our attention, then you can have the complaint independently looked at by the Legal Ombudsman.
-The Legal Ombudsman investigates complaints about poor service from lawyers.
-The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you found out about the problem.
-If you wish to refer your complaint to the Legal Ombudsman this must be done within six months of our final response to your complaint.
-The contact details for the Legal Ombudsman are as follows:
+- If the complaint has not been resolved to your satisfaction within eight weeks after you have brought it to our attention, then you can have the complaint independently looked at by the Legal Ombudsman.
+The Legal Ombudsman investigates complaints about service issues with lawyers.
+You must refer your complaint to the Legal Ombudsman within six months of the date you receive our written response.

 Do not send original documents to the Legal Ombudsman.
 They will scan any documents you send to make computer copies and then destroy the originals.